MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1709.
 Prevent users from making changes to the exploit protection settings area in the Windows Defender Security Center.
 If you disable or do not configure this setting, local users can make changes in the exploit protection settings area.

 Value type is integer.
 Supported operations are Add, Get, Replace and Delete.